cybercodebear/cybercodebear.github.io/_posts/2020-10-10-diskcryptor-tutorial.md

 (2.)
 To enable a shared file between the host and VM check this [blog](https://pureinfotech.com/setup-network-file-sharing-windows-10/).

 (3.)
-How to use HashCat quick guide created [LaconicWolf](https://laconicwolf.com/2018/09/29/hashcat-tutorial-the-basics-of-cracking-passwords-with-hashcat/).
+How to use HashCat in a quick guide created by [LaconicWolf](https://laconicwolf.com/2018/09/29/hashcat-tutorial-the-basics-of-cracking-passwords-with-hashcat/).

 (4.)
 [HashCat hash types](https://hashcat.net/wiki/doku.php?id=example_hashes), this is how I identified the <b>-m</b> option.